Bauska, Latvia Guide

 Day Trips

-Approximately 45 minutes by car Jelgava, a city with a rich history, offers a blend of cultural and historical attractions.
-Explore Jelgava Palace, another Rastrelli masterpiece, which served as the residence of the Dukes of Courland.
-Stroll along the Lielupe River, visit the Holy Trinity Church Tower for panoramic views, and discover the charming old town.
-Jelgava is also known for its annual Sand Sculpture Festival, a spectacular display of artistic talent (check dates if you're interested!).
+Approximately 30 minutes by car from Bauska Jelgava, a city with a rich history, offers a blend of cultural and historical attractions.
+Visit Jelgava Palace, another Rastrelli creation, which now houses the Latvia University of Life Sciences and Technologies.
+Stroll along the Lielupe River, explore the Holy Trinity Church Tower for panoramic views, and discover the city's charming streets and parks.

 Travel Time